unkaval/VHH/compounds/docs/scatter_plus.md

 <br />This port is where you would plug in any meshes you wanted to use as a scatter mask.

 <span style="color:#90A3F4">***excluding_meshes***</span>
-<br />This port is where you would plug in any strands you wanted to use as a scatter mask..
+<br />This port is where you would plug in any strands you wanted to use as a scatter mask.

 <span style="color:#90A3F4">***weight_filter***</span>
 <br />This port is the input for the pre-made filters.
 These are accessed through the "create value node" menu item - if you right-click this port, you will be able to access these.